Business Travel May Never Look the Same: Here’s What To Expect.

 There will be more scrutiny on business travel costs and outcomes

 Companies will likely be more discerning when it comes to both business travel budgets and reimbursements in the upcoming years.
-2020 saw near-historic revenue losses for companies of all sizes, so travel managers will have to think twice about how to best stretch the $1,293 price tag on the average business trip.
+2020 saw near-historic revenue losses for companies of all sizes, so travel managers will have to think twice about how to best stretch business travel costs.

 In addition to re-evaluating dollars and cents, business travelers will be more accountable to the outcomes of their trips.
 70% of employees who travel say they enjoy business trips more than time in the office.
 These employees will have to make sure they can translate their aptitude for travel into value for the company.